-The following information provides guidance on creating more accessible PDF files.
-Agencies are encouraged to review this advice to better inform themselves of the accessibility capabilities of PDF.
-However, agencies should note a wide range of PDF creation and accessibility checking tools exist and AGIMO does not endorse the use of any specific creation or testing products or services.
+The following information provides guidance on the publication of accessible PDF files.
+Agencies are encouraged to review this advice to better inform themselves about the accessibility capabilities of PDF.

-The following slides and associated alternative formats are copyrighted to Adobe Systems and are reproduced here with permission.
+More information about making PDF documents more accessible is available via the links below.
+The PDF accessibility slides and associated alternative formats are from the information sessions in March 2011 and are copyrighted to Adobe Systems and reproduced here with permission.

 Last Reviewed: 2011-04-01